yashmakhija/Trades/backend/README.md

 - Real-time market data from Binance WebSocket API
 - PostgreSQL database with Prisma ORM
 - RESTful API endpoints for symbols and prices
+- WebSocket server for real-time updates to clients
 - TypeScript for type safety
 - Bun for fast runtime performance
+- Swagger API documentation

 ## Getting Started